mobilipia/LIFX-Widget/README.md

-LiFX-Widget
+LIFX Widget
 ===========

-Manage your (awesome) [LiFX](http://www.lifx.co "LiFX's website") bulbs.
-Right from notification center.
+Manage your (awesome) [LIFX](http://www.lifx.co "LIFX's website") bulbs, right from notification center.
 Change their colours, turn them off an on, without having to open the main app.

 Thanks Apple for opening iOS 8 !